 Wisconsin v.
-Taylor Schabusiness: A Wisconsin woman will stand trial for allegedly cutting off her lover’s head after a sexual encounter ended in murder.
+Taylor Schabusiness: [Update: Trial was postponed after she attacked her attorney in court.
+A competency hearing was scheduled for March 6, 2023.]
+A Wisconsin woman will stand trial for allegedly cutting off her lover’s head after a sexual encounter ended in murder.
 Taylor Denise Schabusiness confessed that she strangled Shad Thyrion to death with a chain, according to prosecutors in Brown County.
 The object was originally part of a consensual sex act, but prosecutors say she killed him on purpose, continuing with the choking even as he coughed up blood.
 “Ya I liked it,” she allegedly told investigators.
 According to authorities, she dismembered the body, leaving his head in the basement, where his mother found that body part.
 The jury trial is scheduled to begin March 6, 2023.

 Arizona v.
 Michael Turney: For prosecutors, this trial was more than two decades in the making.
 Defendant Michael Turney was arrested back in 2020 for allegedly killing his stepdaughter Alissa Turney and causing her 2001 disappearance.
 “I’m shaking and I’m crying,” Alissa’s sister Sarah Turney wrote after the arrest.
 “We did it you guys.
 He’s been arrested.”
 The charge is second-degree murder.
 Trial is scheduled to begin March 13, 2023.